informedcitizenry/6502.Net/README.md

 `End of file reached without block closure` - A block directive has no corresponding closure.

+`error: option requires a value` -  An option was passed in the command-line that expected an argument that was not supplied.

 `File previously included.
 Possible circular reference?` - A directive was issued to include a source file that was previously included, thereby causing a circular reference.

 `Filename not specified` - A directive expected a filename that was not provided.